 Image by Alessandro Crugnola Five Hundred Pixels

 Rumoured to be the busiest intersection in the world (and definitely in Japan), Shibuya Crossing is like a giant beating heart, sending people in all directions with every pulsing light change.
-Perhaps nowhere else says ‘Welcome to Tokyo’ better than this.
-Hundreds of people – and at peak times upwards of 3000 people – cross at a time, coming from all directions at once, yet still managing to dodge each other with a practised, nonchalant agility.
+Nowhere else says ‘Welcome to Tokyo’ better than this.
+Hundreds of people – and at peak times upwards of 3000 people – cross at a time, coming from all directions at once, yet still to dodging each other with a practised, nonchalant agility.

 Mag's Park, the rooftop of the Shibuya 109-2 department store, has the best views over the neighbourhood's famous scramble crossing.
 It's screened with plexiglass, so you can still get good photos, without having to worry about losing anything over the edge).